YottaDB/YDBDoc/AdminOpsGuide/dbmgmt.rst

 -HEURISTIC=estimation_technique
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Specifies the estimation technique that MUPIP SIZE should use to estimate the size of global variables.
-The format of the -HEURISTIC qualifier is:
+The format of the HEURISTIC qualifier is:

 .. code-block:: none